sladewatkins/setup-scripts/README.md

 ## Windows 11
 **NOTICE**: I won't support this script for Windows 10.
 I only recommend running this on Windows 11 24H2 or later.

+### Prerequisites
+- Windows 11 24H2 or later (Insider builds, with the exception of Canary channel, are probably fine)
+- CPU Virtualization must be enabled for Intel (VMX/Intel VT-x) or AMD (AMD-V/SVM).
+You can do this in BIOS, consult your manufacturer's manual for more information.
+- Plug laptops or 2-in-1s into power.
+Trust me.

 Run the ``windows.ps1`` file from File Explorer, or simply copy/paste this command into Windows Terminal to make things easier:

 ```
 irm https://setup.sladewatkins.com/win | iex